JorgeAV-ai/backup-Obsidian/Natural Language Processing/A Modern Bidirectional Encoder for Fast, Memory Efficient, and Long Context Finetuning and Inference (ModernBERT).md

 ## 1. Introduction

 We all remember the dominance  of BERT in the vast majority of NLP tasks before the advent of LLMs.
-During these years of LLMs (encoder-decoder) improvements, many new techniques dropped with the idea of improving efficiency and long context, but none of them have been applied to only encoder.
+During these years of LLMs (encoder-decoder) improvements, many new techniques dropped with the idea of improving efficiency and long context, but only some of them have been applied to only encoder.
 This paper improves the basic BERT with some changes to improve its efficiency and longer context.
 ## 2. Architecture
 The architecture keeps the standard transformer architecture with additional advances efficiency-oriented.